 Elise joined Northern Michigan University in July 2020 as the inaugural director of the NMU Center for Rural Health.
 She has more than thirty years of combined experience working in higher education and the healthcare industry.
 Elise is extremely dedicated to identifying, understanding and addressing regional health care needs through collaborative efforts.
 The foundation of her professional success can be attributed to building relationships and partnering with agencies and businesses on initiatives that improve the health and well-being of individuals.
 Additionally, she is extremely passionate about giving regional residents a voice by sharing challenges and success with local, state, and federal legislators which continues to result in new and on-going support for regional, state and national health-related matters.

 Sarah calls Marquette her hometown and NMU her alma mater.
 After graduating in 2010 with a BS in English writing, Sarah spent time living in both Chicago and New Hampshire.
 During this period, she worked in marketing roles across numerous industries, specializing in digital content creation and social media management.
-In 2020 she returned to her Wildcat roots, currently residing as the Senior Marketing Coordinator for NMU University Marketing and Communications.
+In 2020 she returned to her Wildcat roots, currently residing as the Marketing Director for NMU University Marketing and Communications.
 As a member of the Northern Michigan University Center for Rural Health team, Sarah executes all marketing and promotion and assists with outreach efforts.
 Her lifelong dedication to the region and its people serves as fuel when looking towards the improvement of healthcare in the U.P.

 Project Assistant - Graduate Student